hajaknow/cdk-ts-workshop/README.md

 Default output format [json]:
 ```

-Access Key Id and Secret Access Key do not matter when working with Localstack.
+Access Key Id and Secret Access Key do not matter when working with LocalStack.
 The values for these can be whatever.
 We can set `eu-north-1` as the default region
 and choose `json` as the default output format.

-Start the Localstack from the root folder in a container:
+Start the LocalStack from the root folder in a container:

 ```bash
 docker compose up